Nexfinity/CakeyBot-Wiki/moderation/muting.md

 > Note: In order for Cakey Bot to mute a user several things must happen.
 Cakey Bot must have **`Manage Roles`** permission and Cakey Bot's highest role must be higher than the Mute role and the muted user's highest role.
 {.is-info}

-# Temporary Mutes
+# Temporary Mutes/Timeouts

 You can also mute people temporarily.
 It works exactly like normal muting above and requires the same setup/permissions but it will automatically remove the mute after the specified time.
-You can temporarily mute someone by using the `/tempmute <user> <time> <opt:reason>`command.
+You can temporarily mute someone by using the `/timeout <user> <time> <opt:reason> <opt:isSilent>`command.

+> Note: This command was previously known as `/tempmute`, it has now been replaced in favor of `/timeout` as it uses native Discord systems to mute the user which is more effective and reliable.
+{.is-info}